 So in answer to the question are squats for everyone?
 The answer is yes, but maybe not yet.
 It should be everyone’s goal to be able to perform a perfect squat so if you cant then work on your mobility until you can and then get some weight on your back and get strong!

 Correct Squat Technique

 Squat Technique: Part 2

-If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our gym and try one of our personal fitness training sessions.
-Request a CALLBACK or EMAIL US we would love to hear from you.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our Kensington personal training gym and try one of our personal training sessions.

 - Squat to Improve Your Fitness

 - Are Squats Bad for My Knees?